dannyk08/whackamole/README.md

 # Whackamole
+A game of whack-a-mole based on a science fiction show

-### What
+### Building blocks
-Whack a mole in vanilla js/html/css
+Vanilla js/html/css

 ### Why?
-Because
+Because people need to play this game